 The Doctoral Qualifying Examination (also called the Prelim Exam) includes written and oral components.
-The written component is given twice each year shortly after the start of the Fall and Spring semesters.
+The written component is given twice each year shortly after the start of the fall and spring semesters.
+[At the request of students, the fall 2013 exam was administered in August, prior to the beginning of the fall semester; a decision will be made about continuing this scheduling based on student feedback.]
 The written exam is broken up into two 3-day segments with three items being administered during each segment.
 Three Prelim Exam questions (Segment I: Measurement and Assessment, Multicultural Counseling and Human Diversity, and Research and Psychological Interventions in Counseling Psychology) will be transmitted by the Prelim Exam Coordinator by e-mail attachment by 8:00 a.m. the Friday of the first segment and must be returned by 8:00 a.m. the following Monday.
 Three additional Prelim Exam questions (Segment 2: Ethics, Methods of Quantitative Research Design and Analysis, and Vocational Psychology and Career Development) will be transmitted by e-mail attachment by 8:00 a.m. the following Friday and must be returned by 8:00 a.m. the following Monday.
 Completion of the written component of the Prelim Exam qualifies the student to sit for the oral component.
 The Counseling Psychology Committee conducts the oral component of the Prelim Exam.
 The oral component is scheduled approximately three to five weeks after completion of the written exam.